-1 wounded in shooting near school in Brick Township
+Suspect sought in shooting near school in Brick Township

-BRICK, N.J.
-(AP) - Police in Brick Township are investigating a shooting that inured one person who ran into a nearby school for help.

-A police officer assigned to Brick Memorial High School was there Tuesday shortly before 2 p.m. when a person entered the building for help with a non-life-threatening gunshot injury.
+A police officer assigned to Brick Memorial High School was there Tuesday shortly before 2 p.m. when the victim entered the building for help.

-Police did not identify the victim or say whether he or she is a student at the school.

-They also did not release the victim’s age.
-They did say the person was at a hospital “with parents.”
+Authorities did not release the victim’s age.
+They did say he was at a hospital “with parents” and were trying to determine whether he was a student at the high school.

 Several township schools were placed on lockdown as a precaution before police began releasing children and staff members.